Can I Travel to Ireland This Autumn 2020?

 - Travel to Ireland: a few resources for you

 Can I Travel to Ireland Now?

 Let’s start with the basics: is it possible to visit Ireland now?
-We don’t bear good news: it’s potentially possible to visit Ireland now, but it’s practically impossible.
+We don’t bear good news: it’s potentially possible to visit Ireland now, but it’s quite hard.

 Why?
-Because every person entering the country is subjected to a 14-day quarantine, meaning that you will be spending your time confined in a hotel or house for the time being.
+Because the majority of the people arriving in Ireland are subjected to a 10-day quarantine, meaning that you will be spending your time confined in a hotel or house for the time being.

-So, can I Travel to Ireland This Summer?
+So, can I Travel to Ireland This Autumn?

 Once again, it’s hard to say.
 You may or may not, depending on your home country conditions, Ireland’s decisions and the availability of flights as well.

 The whole of Europe is on stand-by, and countries are reopening following different steps so things can change rapidly and unexpectedly.